Tesla Frunk Hood Stuck - Won't Open

-- Frunk won't open at all, makes noise when pressing open.
+- Frunk won't open at all; it makes noise when pressing open.

-A common problem with Tesla vehicles especially Model 3 is that the hood may get stuck and not open due to faulty hood latch actuators.
-Other problems that lead to a stuck frunk hood on a Tesla include rusted cables or misaligned hood latch.
+A common problem with Tesla vehicles, especially Model 3, is that the hood may get stuck and not open due to faulty hood latch actuators.
+Other problems that lead to a stuck frunk hood on a Tesla include rusted cables or a misaligned hood latch.

 Faulty Latch Actuators